Skip to main content

 --soft-wait-for-selector <css>CSS selector to wait for before extracting (continues on timeout)

---block-media / --no-block-mediaBlock images, stylesheets, fonts, PDFs, and ZIPs (default: off)
+--block-media / --no-block-mediaBlock images, stylesheets, fonts, PDFs, and ZIPs (default: on)

 --ignore-cors-and-cspDisable CORS/CSP restrictions